 This section contains a chart listing commonly used pesticides (chemical name/trade name), their actions, their chemical resistance group number (FRAC for fungicides, IRAC for insecticides, and WSSA for herbicides), and signal word (based on acute toxicity rating).
+Pesticides which have been canceled are given only as a reference to their toxicity and should not be used.

-This list is for information purposes only and is not meant to endorse or exclude any manufacturers or their products.
+This list is for information purposes only and was not meant to endorse or exclude any manufacturers or their products.
 The names are correct to the best of our knowledge.
 If mistakes were made, they were unintentional.
 Please notify the authors if corrections or additions are needed for the next edition.